Huskehhh/drovah/README.md

 Prerequisites:
 - git
 - MongoDB server
+- npm

-Clone the repo and run using ``cargo run --release`` - default server will be running at http://localhost:8000
+Clone the repo and run using ``./run.sh` - default server will be running at http://localhost:8000

 For production use, I recommend binding drovah to localhost and creating a reverse proxy from nginx/apache.